rare-magma/compose-scheduler/README.md

 notification is a simple HTTP request.
 HTTP method, attempts number, and interval between attempts can be configured.
 Authorization via `Authorization` header also supported.
+If `NOTIFY_GOTIFY` is set the gotify notification format is used.
+When `NOTIFY_ONLY_FAILURES` is set, notifications will be sent only when the job fails.

 Scheduler will stop retries if at least one of the following criteria met: